MarshallStatistics/MarshallStatistics.github.io/_posts/2024-09-06-the-pesticide-paradox.md

 - Recurrence and transience of random walks
 - The contraction mapping theorem.

 I have always enjoyed visualising maths, and I had very much enjoyed learning about dynamical systems, so the Lotka-Volterra equations seemed a good choice.
 One issue arose, however: How could I explore the Lotka-Volterra equations in five minutes whilst making it somewhat interesting?
 Of course, one would expect the average MSc Mathematics student to know what they are or to have at least heard of them; I didn't want to merely relay information that my peers are familiar with - that seemed boring to me.
-For those unfamiliar, the Lotka-Volterra equations show how the population densities of two species, $x$ and $y$, change with time:
+For those unfamiliar, the Lotka-Volterra equations show how the population densities of two species, $$x$$ and $$y$$, change with time:

 $$
 \begin{aligned}